Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/mothbox_pro/manufacture.md

 If you cannot find JLCPCB Tools (The main plugin we are using) you can install it easily [with instructions here.](https://github.com/bouni/kicad-jlcpcb-tools?tab=readme-ov-file#kicad-pcm)

+This [plugin is also handy](https://github.com/rasmushauschild/easyeda2kicad_plugin) to have (but not needed in this tutorial)

 ## Open PCB Editor
 In the KiCAD project viewer, double click the .kicad_pcb file